marklangbehn/pbase-rpm-installer/README.md

 #### Check /etc/hosts
 Be sure the target server's `/etc/hosts` file is correct.
-The pbase-preconfig RPM may add a commented-out line with the host's IP and hostname.
-Enable this line only if needed.
-In a DHCP environment your IP address may change on reboot and the value added to /etc/hosts may become stale.
-Some of the pbase modules expect the domain name to resolvable.
-In these cases that host must either be registered in DNS.

 #### Temporarily disable automatic updates
 You may want to pause the automatic updates while installing RPMs.
-Do that with the `systemctl stop packagekit` command.
+On some systems you can do that with the `systemctl stop packagekit` command.

-#### Install preconfig RPM
+#### Install the PBase repository RPM
-The first step is to install the pbase-preconfig RPM.
+The first step is to install the pbase-repo RPM.
 It places YUM repository specs into the target server's /etc/yum.repos.d/ directory.
 ```
 yum -y install https://pbase-foundation.com/pbase-repo.rpm
 ```
-Once that bootstrapping step is done, all the other application components become available.
+Once that bootstrapping step is done, all the other pbase application components become available.

 #### Install apache standard RPM
 ```